bionlplab/medtext/medtext-docs/pipeline.md

 # Pipeline

-In this section, we introduce in more detail the options of RadText's pipeline.
+In this section, we introduce in more detail the options of medtext's pipeline.

 ## De-identification